gnuradio/hugo-website/content/blog/2023-05-24-GSoC-(Week-0)/index.md

 2. Make GRC more modular, especially the block templates.
 3. To allow templating with Jinja.

-Testing and bugfixes will also be conducted throught this project to ensure that the program works as intended.
+Testing and bug-fixes will also be conducted throughout this project to ensure that the program works as intended.

 ### About extracting GRC from GR